-The Fab Academy edition of 2018 will start at the end of January 2018.
+The Fab Academy edition of 2018 will start in January 2018.
 Fablab Amsterdam will be one of the nodes in the Fablab network offering the course.
-All information about the academy can be found at http://fabacademy.org.
+All information about the academy can be found at: fabacademy.org.

 The Fab Academy is a distributed educational program on Digital Fabrication, it is directed by Neil Gershenfield of MIT’s Center For Bits and Atoms and based on MIT’s rapid prototyping course, MAS 863: How to Make (Almost) Anything.
 Starting as an innovative training method, it is nowadays the most complete worldwide program regarding Digital Fabrication within the Fablab Network.
 It provides advanced digital fabrication instruction for students through a democratized access to technological tools, resources and best practices.

 Fab Academy offers a distributed rather than distance educational model: students learn in local workgroups, with peers, mentors, and machines, which are then connected globally by content sharing and video for interactive classes.
 When necessary, the individual labs are supported and supervised regionally by sites with more advanced capabilities, expertise, and inventories.

 The Fab Academy Diploma consists of a 5 month part-time or full-time commitment, from January to June.
 The diploma is the combination of 19 certificates (listed below) and progress towards the diploma is evaluated by a student’s documentation and acquired skills rather than time or credits.

 At the Fab Academy, you learn how to envision, prototype and document your ideas through many hours of hands-on experience with digital fabrication tools, taking a variety of code formats and turning them into physical objects.
 List of certificates:

 Fab Academy in Fablab Amsterdam